 First to relatives in Paris for a few weeks, then to London for a school year (Wellesley House), then another school year in Montreal, Canada (Bishops College School) – the more sure but time consuming immigration route to the US through Canada.
 It was a two year immigrés journey – before finally settling in the very European scaled, and for them, more adaptable city of Boston versus New York.

-With the parents creating their new lives in Boston, the Estin children were enrolled at the boarding schools Andover, for boys grades 9-12 and Abbot Academy, its sister school, both in Andover, MA, a half hour distance from Boston.
+With the parents creating their new lives in Boston, the Estin children – 2 boys and a girl – were enrolled at boarding schools in Andover, MA, Philips Academy (Andover) for boys grades 9-12 and its sister school, Abbot Academy both a half hours distance from Boston.

 After Andover, Peter graduated from Dartmouth as ski team captain and obtained an MS in International Relations from Harvard (Slavic Languages and Literature).
 He then served in the US Air Force Reserves as 2nd Lieutenant (Intelligence) in the early 1950’s.
 Afterward, he spent a few years as a Boston-based financial analyst for HC Wainright & Co, but the lure of the mountains always beckoned.